costrojs/costro/CONTRIBUTING.md

 ## Project structure

 - `./config` - Contains configuration files for ESLint, Jest, Prettier and Rollup.
-- `./docs` - Contains the documentation files for the GitHub Wiki.
 - `./src` - Contains the source code.
 The codebase is written in `ES2015` in TypeScript.
 - `./tests/fixtures`- Contains fixtures and a demo build with [webpack](https://webpack.js.org).
 - `./tests/unit`- Contains all tests.
 The unit tests are written with [Jest](https://jestjs.io).